Isivile23/Data-Analytics-Week-1/Week-2 Module 2.md

-# Databases and Data Acquisition
+# Chapter 3: Databases and Data Acquisition
 ## Exploring Databases

 There are many different database options to choose from when an organization needs to store data.
 While many database products exist, they belong in one of two categories: